pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 .. note::
     Some modules like the LoPy will be big enough to cover the USB connector.
 It is normal as long as you keep the orientation shown.
-And if you are still confused or prefer video tutorials, here's a video of how to place a WiPy 2.0 properly on the expansion board.
+And if you are still confused or prefer video tutorials, `here's a video <https://www.youtube.com/embed/wUxsgls9Ymw>`_ of how to place a WiPy 2.0 properly on the expansion board.
 Placing your LoPy is done in exactly the same way.

-.. raw:: html

-    <iframe width="560" height="315" src="https://www.youtube.com/embed/wUxsgls9Ymw" frameborder="0" allowfullscreen></iframe><br />

 Once you’re sure everything is in place, the fun begins.
 It is time to turn your device on.
 Just plug it into any powered USB cable (your computer or a battery charger).

 In a few seconds, the LED should start blinking every 4 seconds.
 This means everything is fine!
 If you cannot see the blinking, please disconnect the power supply and re-check.
-Here's an example of the LED blinking:

 .. image:: images/LED.gif
     :alt: LED blink
+    :align: center

 .. #todo: add support for people without expansion boards